 - Cost: $36 for a covered wagon.
 Verdict: You don’t need nobody.
 You’re a lone wolf, always have been.
 Maybe always will be. *Cue a moody gaze into the distance* Also, it’s cheap enough that you don’t need to share, so.

 - Distance from the Bay Area: 5 hours | Website: Virginia Creek Settlement

 Stay on an actual riverboat right next to bustling downtown Sacramento.
 The Delta King is a real, historical riverboat.
 From 1927!!

-The Delta King used to shuttle passengers from the California capitol of Sacramento to bustling San Francisco and back again – until the construction of the much more iconic Golden Gate Bridge relegated it to the land of Myspace and Betamax.
+The Delta King used to shuttle passengers from the California capital of Sacramento to bustling San Francisco and back again – until the construction of the much more iconic Golden Gate Bridge relegated it to the land of Myspace and Betamax.
 Now, it’s a fabulous hotel in a prime location.

 Other than staying on an actual freaking riverboat, the best part about the Delta King is that they have MYSTERY DINNER THEATRE.
 You guys.
 Fake gunshots.
 Twiddly mustaches.
 Suspects.
 Victims!
 It’s like IRL Clue and the only thing cooler would be if Tim Curry was the host and it was Colonel Mustard in the Billiard Room with the revolver all along.

 - What to do in Sacramento: What more could you possibly want than mystery dinner theatre?!
 But if you insist … rent a bike and hit the epic 32-mile bike trail, cool off at Raging Waters or Golfland Sunsplash (which are both water parks even though one of them has golf in the name), hit up apple hill and pretend it’s real fall, go white water rafting, and check out the hip downtown Sacramento Grid.

 - Cost: Rooms from $107 per night.
 Verdict: I feel like this would make a pretty good third date, but only if your date is into Clue.